mpelcat/mpelcat.github.io/research_tips/research_tips.md

 - you can use the concept of "design of experiments": taking the time to imagine an optimized set of experiments for your demonstration.
 - for comparing different solutions, it is good to define "controlled experiments", i.e. experiments between which one parameter varies.

+## Submitting a manuscript

+When you submit a publication to a conference or journal, **review is either single-blind or double-blind**.
+If this is not clearly stated on the conference or journal website, you shall contact the editor.
+In a single-blind review process, you do not know who your reviewers are but your reviewers know who you are.
+As a consequence, authors names and self-citations can be included in the manuscript with no special care.
+In a double-blind review process, you still do not know who the reviewers are, but reviewers shall not know who you are either.
+In this case, names shall be removed from the manuscript, and potential self citations shall be cited in a way they cannot be distinguished from citations to other authors' prior work.